resume-unilu/miller/INSTALL.md

 	mkvirtualenv miller
 	pip install -r requirements.txt

+	# only if you decided so.
 	pip install MySQL-python

-For mysql, create an user and its own database with all privileges granted:
+For mysql, create an user and create a database where he/she has all privileges granted:

 	mysql -u root -p

-	mysql> CREATE DATABASE 'miller'
+	mysql> CREATE DATABASE miller;
 	mysql> CREATE USER 'miller'@'localhost' IDENTIFIED BY 'password';
 	mysql> GRANT ALL PRIVILEGES ON resume . * TO 'resume'@'localhost';
 	FLUSH PRIVILEGES

-Then back to project home folder and launch
+Back to project home folder, copy `miller/local_settings.py.example` file to `miller/local_settings.py` and fill the installation specific configuration params.
+The variables set in the `local_settings` file will override those present in `settings.py`. !
+Remember to change  the `SECRET_KEY` (e.g. try a django-secret-key-generator service) and the info about the database to be used).

+Finally, launch some django commands:

 	cd ~/miller
 	python manage.py migrate
 	python manage.py createsuperuser

-Initialize versioning and search engine:
+We should also initialize versioning and search engine - Miller makes use of WHOOSH:

 	python manage.py init_whoosh
 	python manage.py init_git

-Initialize with default tags
+Initialize with default tags:

 	python manage.py loaddata miller.tag.json

-Test if everything is working properly
+Test if everything is working properly:

 	python manage.py runserver 0.0.0.0:8000

-## Production environment (uWSGI + nginx)
+## Setup a production environment (uWSGI + nginx)
 This setup mostly follows [uwsgi documentation for Django and nginx](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html).
-Create and chown the dir where log files and static file will be stored.
-We're going to use /var/www for simplicity sake
+Create and chown the dir where log files and static files will be stored.
+We're going to use `/var/www` for simplicity sake

 	mkdir /var/www/miller
 	sudo chown youruser:staff -R /var/www/miller